This dictionary covers graphic design, prepress and print terminology

 Cross modulated screening is a screening algorithm that combines FM screening in highlights and shadows to capture fine details, and AM screening in mid-tones to achieve smooth gradations.
 Agfa Sublima is an example of this type of technology.

 Abbreviation for eXtensible Markup Language, a subset of SGML constituting a particular text markup language for interchange of structured data.
 XML is a trademark of the WWWC (World Wide Web Consortium).
 More information can be found on this page describing XML.

 Abbreviation for Extensible Metadata Platform, a standard which was originally developed by Adobe for processing and storing information relating to the contents of a file inside the file itself.

 Abbreviation for Transmitter On / Transmitter OFF.

 Abbreviation for XML Paper Specification, a Microsoft alternative to the PDF file format.
-XPS is a page description language for exchanging documents which preserve their layout and offer good output quality on both the screen and printing devices.
+XPS is a page description language for exchanging documents that preserves their layout and offers good output quality on both the screen and printing devices.

 Symbol used on invoices for books to indicate that returns are not permitted.

 Manufacturer of densitometers and other measuring tools for the graphic arts industry